Fourgees/n64-controller-emulator-esp32/README.md

 The Python script takes the above Serial port as a command line argument and then generates random inputs to send over the Serial port to the Teensy which in turn sends them to the console (we have added a simple if statement to make sure the program never presses the start button.
 I think the timing is off so it still presses start.
 Need to work on the timer interrupts.

-The script is meant to be a basic example of how a script running on a non-ESP32 system can communicate with the ESP32 and dictate the contoller inputs it sends to the console.
+The script is meant to be a basic example of how a script running on a non-Teensy system can communicate with the Teensy and dictate the contoller inputs it sends to the console.

 ### Communication Protocol